 If you are smoking these on a device that gives a strong smoke profile such as a Weber kettle or Weber Smokey Mountain then use a milder wood such as apple or maple.
 Z Grills I use hickory.

-Smoked Chicken Legs on a Pellet Grill
+Smoked Chicken Drumsticks on a Pellet Grill

 - 2 lbs chicken legs